informatics-isi-edu/hatrac/docs/CONFIG.md

 The connection string used when opening the service database via the `psycopg2` database API.

 A typical value for a single-host deployment would be `"dbname=hatrac"`.
 In a more complex deployment, this might include remote database server addresses or other connection options.

+### `allowed_url_char_class`

+A Python RE representing the class of single characters allowed in the pathname component of a Hatrac URL.
+The default is a strict
+definition: `[-._~A-Za-z0-9/]`.
+This default combines RFC 3986 and Hatrac URL parsing rules:

+- Non-reserved characters are ASCII alpha-numeric A-Z, a-z, 0-9, and the limited punctuation `-`, `.`, `_`, and `~`.
+- Hatrac pathnames can be formed with the non-reserved characters and the `/` path separator, or with percent-encoded UTF-8 sequences.

+The purpose of this configuration field is to allow an administrator to slightly relax the strict rules and allow for additional bare ASCII characters to be used outside of this specification.
+It is recommended that this feature not be used, and instead deployments be updated to follow the strict quoting rules described above.

 ### `max_request_payload_size`